 Paris is rich in boulevards, parks, gardens, and embankments.
 Evening walks through the famous places of this unforgettable city will not leave you indifferent.
 Visit the fantastic cathedrals and churches.
 Make a trip to the islands for yourself and your friends.

-On the other hand, on autumn, Paris turns into a land of light.
+On the other hand, in autumn, Paris turns into a land of light.
 “White Night” in Paris is filled with various activities.
 The light show lasts all night, there are museums and art galleries, which are free to visit.
 Agree, it is worth to allocate time and visit Paris at this time of the year.
 The unforgettable atmosphere of the most romantic city in the world will remain forever in your soul.

 8. Neum (Bosnia and Herzegovina)

 Usually, if tourists travel to the Adriatic coast, they choose Italy, Croatia or Montenegro.
 Few people know that 25 km of the coastline of this sea belongs to Bosnia and Herzegovina.
-On this 25 km is located the resort town of Neum, where the rest is much cheaper than in the cities of the above countries.
+This 25 km is located in the resort town of Neum, where the rest is much cheaper than in the cities of the above countries.
 And the citizens of Russia still do not need a visa.

 9. Orchar-Kablar gorge (Serbia) – secret churches in the rocks

-In Central Serbia, there is an amazingly picturesque place – two wooded and rocky mountains Ovar and Kablar, between which the Morava River winds.
+In Central Serbia, there is an amazingly picturesque place – two wooded and rocky mountains Ovcar and Kablar, between which the Morava River winds.
 Among the natural beauty located 12 monasteries, which were built in the Middle Ages.
 It was here that many Serbs took refuge from the Turks during the Balkan Wars.

 One of the most creepy and inaccessible sights of the gorge is the cave-church Kajenica.
 In the XIX century, during the uprising against the Ottoman Empire, residents took refuge in this cave from the Turks.
 They issued a crying baby.
 Punishers found shelter and lit a fire in front of the entrance.
 Everyone who was inside died from suffocation.